-- Official transcripts are submitted directly from each college attended - The credits presented for transfer are for college level courses in which the student has earned a grade of C or higher - All completed credits come directly from regionally accredited institutions
+- Transient Student Request form is submitted to the Registrar's office and is approved by the Academic Standards Committee. - Official transcripts are submitted directly from each college attended. - The credits presented for transfer are for college level courses in which the student has earned a grade of C or higher. - All completed credits come directly from regionally accredited institutions.

-Generally, students will be granted credit for baccalaureate level courses successfully completed at regionally accredited colleges.
+Transfer of credits will be evaluated on a case-by-case basis by the Academic Standards Committee.
 Faculty in conjunction with the registrar will determine course equivalencies through a variety of criteria, including but not limited to, course titles, descriptions, and/or course syllabi.